otam-mato/nodejs_mongodb/README.md

 <br>

-### 2. Migrating MySQL database tp MongoDB database using Python
+### 2. Migrating MySQL database to MongoDB database using Python

    - **SSH to 'EC2_mongo' server**